joemasilotti/turbolinks/README.md

 ## Following Redirects

 Turbolinks makes requests using `XMLHttpRequest`, and XHR transparently follows redirects.
-If you visit location A and it redirects to location B, we want B to be reflected in history and the address bar.
-To make this work requires cooperation from the server.
-There's no way to tell whether an XHR request was redirected via JavaScript alone.
+If you visit location A and it redirects to location B, B should be reflected in history.
+This requires cooperation from the server.
+There’s no way to tell whether an XHR request was redirected from JavaScript alone.

-Turbolinks will look for the `Turbolinks-Location` header in response to a visit and use its value to update history and the address bar.
-Send this header from the server when responding with a page that was arrived at by redirection, and whose location you want reflected.
+Turbolinks will look for the `Turbolinks-Location` header in response to a visit and use it to update history.
+Send this header from the server when responding with a page that was reached by redirection.

 Consider the following Turbolinks visit and abbreviated HTTP conversation.